Malay College Kuala Kangsar: Tuesday Activities

-Notable alumni
+Alumni association

 The alumni association of MCKK is known as the Malay College Old Boys' Association (MCOBA) and it was established in 1929.
 In 2009, the association enrolled its first non-Malay member, Liew Yong Choon.
+The alumni association is based in a dilapidated building called "Penthouse" of the MCOBA building on Jalan Syed Putra, Kuala Lumpur.

+Notable alumni

-To this date, seven Yang di-Pertuan Agong out of thirteen that have resided the throne were its alumni (including a Lord President of the Supreme Court) and a Sultan of Brunei.
+To this date, seven Yang di-Pertuan Agong out of seventeen that have ascended the throne were its alumni, including a Lord President of the Supreme Court and a Sultan of Brunei.
 Out of the four states that have Yang di-Pertua Negeri, two states have had at least one alumnus reside in office.
 The father of Malay nationalism and the founder of Malaysia's largest party is also an alumnus.
-A Prime Minister and a Deputy Prime Minister (who later on became Leader of the Opposition) received their education in the college.
+Two Prime Ministers received their education in the college.
 The college also has produced two Speakers of the Dewan Rakyat.
-The college's Old Boys also gain their presence in economy, education, law, armed forces and art.
+The college's Old Boys also showed their presence in economy, education, law, armed forces and art.

 The novelist and composer Anthony Burgess (1917–93), author of The Long Day Wanes: A Malayan Trilogy, was a master at MCKK.
 He taught English and history and was housemaster at King's Pavilion, between 1956 and 1957, during the headmastership of J.D.R.
 "Jimmy" Howell.
 According to Burgess' This Man & Music, he wrote some music there under the influence of the country, notably Sinfoni Melayu for orchestra and brass band, which included cries of Merdeka (independence) from the audience.
 No score of any, however, has been delivered to posterity.
 The "Ode: Celebration for a Malay College", Burgess had written for the college's 50th anniversary in 1955, "was swiftly expunged from the school's choral repertoire", when "within months ... he had to leave the school after falling out with the headmaster, JD Howell.
 The following year Burgess published his first novel, Time for a Tiger.
 A thinly veiled account of his time at Kuala Kangsar, it so cruelly caricatured Howell and his colleagues that, as Burgess recalled in his autobiography, some of those who deemed themselves traduced 'sought advice about libel' from a local lawyer.
 The verses of the Ode have survived but not Burgess' original melody.

-The alumni association is based in a dilapidated building called "Penthouse" of the MCOBA building on Jalan Syed Putra, Kuala Lumpur.
+The college alumni were also noted as being influential in bringing the punk music into Malaysia.